sooryanivedhaashokan/Quick-Trip-planning-Assistant/README.md

 Future Enhancement:

     We could enhance the project by simulating various models for forecasting the future air fares and classifying whether to buy or wait for the reduction in air ticket fare based on historical trends.
+Also add auto complete options for search locations and provide flight details for destinations with multiple hops.

 References:
 [1]. https://www.frontiersin.org/articles/10.3389/fpsyg.2017.00140/full